smaakage85/mlflow/README.md

 mlflow run . -e training --env-manager local
 ```

-`mlflow run` requires an `MLproject` file specifying training specific options - in particular training entrypoint(s).
+`mlflow run` requires an `MLproject` file specifying training specific options.
+As a bare minimum the `MLproject` must specify a training entrypoint.

-## :computer: Environments
+## :computer: Computational environments

-The above experiments are all run in the active local environment, i.e. maximum flexibility, but zero reproducibility.
+The above experiments are all run in the active local environment.
+This means maximum flexibility on the developer side, which is great, but it also implies minimum reproducibility of the results.

-### `virtualenv` environment (w/`pyenv`)
+### `virtualenv` environment

 ```bash
 mlflow run . -e training --env-manager virtualenv
 ```

+Uses `pyenv`.

 ### `conda` environment